SPFPP 342: Herpes identity crisis

 Meet Courtney Brame, a Black Man living with herpes.

 Courtney Brame, age 35 was diagnosed with genital HSV 2 in 2013 at the age of 23.
 When he was diagnosed with herpes, he was given a sheet of paper from the doctor that simply said various statistics….
 Man listen, I ain’t about to sit up here and write this like I’m not writing it myself.
+I share my story living with herpes.

 I’m Courtney.
 I love self-help, anime, podcasting and Yoga.
 These things make up more of me than my herpes diagnosis, which really is only relevant to me because of the work I do at my herpes stigma support organization I created, Something Positive for Positive People.
 This is a 501c3 non profit that has a weekly podcast where I interview people living with herpes about navigating aspects of stigma.
 This includes dating with herpes, sex with herpes, and overall just living with herpes.